fmmb/myservers-admin-scripts/README.md

 You may want to add these scripts to your cron, and send the result to a log file

 You will need to check and kill processes of some students that are not being carefull.
 The following command will do it for you.
-Without parameters, the script only performs the analysis but does nothing. "fkill" performs a "forced kill"
+Without parameters, the script only performs the analysis but does nothing. `fkill` performs a `forced kill`

 	./killmultproc.sh [kill|fkill]